1. What is the purpose of the ORDER BY clause in Oracle?

 Yes, Oracle allows you to use the

-column's position (starting from 1
+column's position (starting from 1) in the SELECT clause to sort

 the results.